openvinotoolkit/nncf/examples/post_training_quantization/openvino/yolov8/README.md

-# Post-Training Quantization of MobileNet v2 OpenVINO Model
+# Post-Training Quantization of YOLOv8 OpenVINO Model
 This example demonstrates how to use Post-Training Quantization API from Neural Network Compression Framework (NNCF) to quantize YOLOv8n model.